-Couples Therapy in Guelph, Kitchener-Waterloo, and Halifax.
+Couples Therapy for Vancouver Island, Southern Ontario, and Halifax.

 What kinds of issues do couples go to therapy for?